craftercms/docs/source/system-administrators/activities/reindexing-es/reindex-3-1-18-and-later.rst

 Step 1: Content freeze
 ^^^^^^^^^^^^^^^^^^^^^^

-Once you are about to start a re-index you need to freeze your authoring/editing activity.
+Once you are about to start a reindex you need to freeze your authoring/editing activity.
 If content is being updated in the live environment while you are rebuilding your indexes, you may miss updates.
-Ask the authors not to publish during your re-index process.
+Ask the authors not to publish during your reindex process.

 ^^^^^^^^^^^^^^^^^^^^^^
 Step 2: Recreate Index
 ^^^^^^^^^^^^^^^^^^^^^^

-To simplify recreating an index of a site using Elasticsearch, Crafter CMS provides an API tht recreates the underlying Elasticsearch index with the specified environment and site name.
+To simplify recreating an index of a site using Elasticsearch, Crafter CMS provides an API that recreates the underlying Elasticsearch index with the specified environment and site name.

 ``http://localhost:9191/api/1/target/recreate/{env}/{site_name}``

+Simply call the API above with the required parameters to recreate your site index.

 See :ref:`here <crafter-deployer-api-target-recreate>` for more information on the API.